AIDS in America

 (Health GAP – Global Access Project, February 2, 2015)

 To be fair, these cuts probably had more to do with prevailing budget constraints.
-Not to mention the partisan determination of congressional Republicans to obstruct any initiative Obama supports.
+Not to mention the partisan determination of congressional Republicans to obstruct any initiative Obama supported.
 And they controlled the government’s purse.

 Indeed, even if funding were available, Republicans might have opposed it.
 They applauded Bush for funding PEPFAR.
 But they might’ve accused Obama of misusing funds for a pan-African agenda.
 That’s absurd, but Republicans routinely accused Obama of things that are even more absurd.